 Casa de Campo's 13-court La Terraza Tennis Center ranks among the most beautifully laid out on the planet.
 A large patio with the pro shop, a bar, swimming pool, and tables and chairs overlooks the courts, all of which are Har-Tru.
 Two are individually fenced show courts, their action viewable from the patio or the terraced, red-brick seating area.
 The remaining courts have been scattered in twos and threes through a landscape lush with colorful flowers, verdant shrubs, and towering trees.
 Beyond the courts rise the red-tile roofs of some of the privately owned villas.

 Tennis Programs.
-La Terraza's tennis programs are currently in transition.
-As in the past, you'll still have access to that rarest of tennis amenities—ball boys—as well as to a stable of young pros available as fill-ins or hitting partners.
-There are shortcomings, in particular a lack of game-matching services.
-Management is looking at ways to address these issues.
-As they find solutions, I'll post them here.
+La Terraza's tennis programs consist mainly of private lessons, supplemented by summer junior camps and occasional tournaments.
+As a player, you have access to that rarest of tennis amenities—ball boys—as well as to a stable of young pros available as fill-ins or hitting partners.
+There are shortcomings, however, in particular a lack of game-matching services.

 Courts & Fees.
 La Terraza Tennis Center has 13 clay courts, 10 with lights.
 Court fees: $35/hour days, $45/hour nights.

 Spa & Fitness

 Beach.
 The resort has that rarest of amenities: a private beach, tucked into a cove that makes it inaccessible to non-guests unless they arrive by boat.

 Golf Courses.
 Noted golf designer Pete Dye laid out three courses at Casa de Campo, the notoriously difficult "Teeth of the Dog," chief among them.

 Teeth of the Dog: Ranked the No. 1 course in the Caribbean, this beautifully laid out, par 75 course is riddled with Pete Dye obstacles made even more challenging by the Trade Winds.